 Let's take a closer look at what landing pages are for and how they can be divided into various types based on their intent.

-What are landing pages for?
+What are Landing Pages used for?

-Quite the opposite of what we wanted to achieve.
+That's the opposite of what we wanted to achieve.

 The answer depends on us.